-Virgin Media operates one of the largest and arguably most advanced cable broadband network in the UK, after buying it from the NTL and Telewest group in 2006.
+Virgin Media operates one of the largest and arguably most advanced cable broadband networks in the UK, after buying it from the NTL and Telewest group in 2006.

 The BT alternative, BT Infinity, uses existing phone lines with new VDSL (very high speed DSL) technology, capable of up to 100Mbps over short distances and a blazing fast 300Mbps in select locations.
 BT's cable infrastructure is utilised by a host of rival providers who use it to offer fibre broadband services of their own.

 Cable broadband is available with phone and television packages from a host of providers, including Virgin Media, BT Infinity, Sky, EE, Plusnet and TalkTalk.

 To find out which providers offer a service in your area, check with the uSwitch broadband postcode checker.

-Mobile broadband is provided over mobile phone networks using 3G or 4G technology.
-In the UK the major mobile phone providers all offer 3G or 4G broadband packages via a dongle, MiFi or tethered mobile phone..
+Mobile broadband is provided over mobile phone networks using 4G technology.
+In the UK, most of the major mobile phone providers all offer 4G broadband packages via a dongle, MiFi or tethered mobile phone.

 One of the most notable advantages of mobile broadband is that the contracts can run for one month only, offering a lot more flexibility than the 12 month contracts on fixed-line connections.